GSD Cloud founder Lex Christopherson allegedly rug pulled $GSD holders after deleting accounts and dumping tokens on Solana.

 The dominant sentiment across X reflects anger, disappointment, and cynicism.
 Multiple community members tagged @BagsApp and @finnbags demanding a response.
 Memes are already forming around the “AI rugged him first” excuse.

 One isolated comment suggested the situation might not be a rug pull.
-That view finds little support given the deleted accounts, token dump, and farewell message.
+That view finds little support given the account deletions on X, token-related sell activity, and farewell message, though some details surrounding social media removals and token ownership remain disputed.

 Christopherson’s stated reason for shutting down stands out.
 Blaming AI companies for making a project obsolete is an unusual exit strategy.
 Most rug pulls end with silence or vague excuses, not a specific claim about competitive displacement.